Bladder health

 Most bladders will hold approximately 400 to 600mls of urine.
 The urge to pass urine is normally felt when the bladder is a half full.
 The sensation of bladder fullness should gradually build up giving you time to reach the toilet when it is convenient to do so.

-When you are sat on the toilet, the brain will send a signal to the bladder to start squeezing out the urine.
+When you are sitting on the toilet, the brain will send a signal to the bladder to start squeezing out the urine.
 The average number of times most people empty their bladder in the day is between 4 and 8 times and once, or not at all, at night.

 There are various treatment options that can be tried to find out what works best for you.